 So, when considering matters of safety, it’s vital that appropriate products are correctly installed.

-At COMAP UK we would argue that anti-scald products are the safe choice when fitting and updating bathrooms.
+At STH WESTCO we would argue that anti-scald products are the safe choice when fitting and updating bathrooms.
 And we believe that the industry should do more to urge installers to choose them.

 For example, by blending hot and cold water to ensure it’s supplied at a safe temperature, TMVs are designed to regulate the temperature of water.
 Crucially, TMVs also allow water to be stored at a temperature higher than 60°C, so that Legionella bacteria is destroyed.